zowe/docs-site/docs/extend/extend-apiml/websocket.md

 ### High availability

-In the high availability scenario, the API Gateway makes it possible to open a new Websocket session by utilizing the load balancing mechanism.
-Communication between the client and the server is handled by the API Gateway by propagating the session to a live instance.
+In the high availability scenario, a WebSocket session is established between client and a selected Gateway.
+This session will be tied to this instance for its entire duration.

 ### Idle Timeout